Dishes With Dad

 Tuna shown cooking in a hot pan.

-To cook the tuna heat a nonstick pan over medium high heat.
-When it's hot add around 1 tablespoon of oil to the pan.
-Then add the tuna and let cook for around 30 seconds to 1 minute on each side.
+3. When the oil just begins to smoke, add the tuna and cook for around 30 seconds to 1 minute on each side, depending on your preference for doneness.
 It should be lightly browned on the top and bottom but still raw in the middle.
-You can quickly sear the edges as well if you like.
+You can quickly sear the edges as well if you'd like.

 Tuna shown in a pan, seared on one side and cooking on the other side.